Keeping Your Child's Teeth Healthy

 - Kids ages 3 and up should use only a pea-sized amount of fluoride toothpaste.

-- Always supervise kids younger than 6 while brushing, as they are more likely to swallow toothpaste.
+- Always supervise kids younger than 8 while brushing, as they're likely to swallow toothpaste.

 The ADA recommends that children see a dentist by their first birthday.
 At this first visit, the dentist will explain proper brushing and flossing techniques and do a modified exam while your baby sits on your lap.

 These visits can help find problems early and help kids get used to visiting the dentist so they'll have less fear about going as they get older.
 Consider taking your child to a dentist who specializes in treating kids.
 Pediatric dentists are trained to handle the wide range of issues associated with kids' dental health.
 They also know when to refer you to a different type of specialist, such as an orthodontist to correct an overbite or an oral surgeon for jaw realignment.

 If a child seems to be at risk for cavities or other problems, the dentist may start applying topical fluoride even before all teeth come in (this also can be done in the pediatrician's office).
 Fluoride hardens the tooth enamel, helping to ward off the most common childhood oral disease — dental cavities (also called dental caries).

 How Can We Prevent Cavities?

 Cavities happen when bacteria and food left on the teeth after eating are not brushed away.
 Acid collects on a tooth, softening its enamel until a hole — or cavity — forms.